exlskills/course-python-introduction/05_Advanced Python/00_Lists and Dictionaries/01_Problem_solving/index.md

-# Advanced Functions & Problem Solving
+### Applying your skills to Advanced Functions & Problem Solving

 There will be multiple times when you encounter a hard problem that you need to solve.
 In this basic course, I am going to outline the skill - solving process that I follow to get through these more difficult problems.